gsteiert/gsteiert.github.io/greg.steiert.md

 ### Lattice Semiconductor, 2018 - 2019:  Field Applications Engineer
 Supporting FPGA customers in Oregon, Washington and Western Canada.
-* Pre and post sales support
+* Pre and post sales support for FPGAs and associated IP including AI and MIPI conversion
-* Debug and technical support
+* Debug and technical support FPGA, tools and IP

 ### Maxim Integrated, 2011 - 2018:  PMTS Product Definer
 This is a customer facing system architect role.
 Presents the value proposition to customers and gathers feedback to drive new compelling solutions to market.